Codex xcix

 First Flight

-Here’s an excerpt from Orville Wright’s diary, Thursday, 17 Dec 1903:
+Here’s an excerpt from Orville Wright’s journal, Thursday, 17 Dec 1903:

 “When we got up, a wind of between 20 and 25 miles was blowing from the north.
 We got the machine out early and put out the signal for the men at the station.
 Before we were quite ready, John T. Daniels, W. S. Dough, A. D. Etheridge, W. C. Brinkley of Manteo, and Johnny Moore of Nags Head arrived.
 After running the engine and propellers a few minutes to get them in working order, I got on the machine at 10:35 for the first trial.
 The wind, according to our anemometers at this time, was blowing a little over 20 miles (corrected) 27 miles according to the Government anemometer at Kitty Hawk.
 On slipping the rope the machine started off increasing in speed to probably 7 or 8 miles.
 The machine lifted from the truck just as it was entering on the fourth rail.
 Mr. Daniels took a picture just as it left the tracks.”
 1,2

-Before the flight Orville had set up their camera3 on a tripod, loaded a 5 × 7" dry-plate, set the shutter (1/50 s), and focused the lens where he hoped the plane might be.
-He instructed John Daniels to release the shutter just as the Flyer left the rail.
-That Orville would specifically note the taking of the picture in his diary is not suprising: the brothers were meticulous about their documentation, nearly every step of their invention was well represented with letters, diaries, notes, diagrams, and images, and they were also enthusiastic photographers, even setting up a darkroom in the shed behind their Hawthorn Hill home.4 As Orville stated in a 1901 lecture to the Society of Western Engineers:
+That Orville would specifically note the taking of the picture in his diary is not surprising – the brothers were meticulous about their documentation.
+Nearly every step of their invention was well represented with letters, diaries, notes, diagrams, and images.
+They were also enthusiastic and accomplished amateur photographers, even setting up a darkroom in the shed behind their Hawthorn Hill home.4 As Orville stated in a 1901 lecture to the Society of Western Engineers:

 “In looking at this picture you will readily understand that the excitement of gliding experiments does not entirely cease with the breaking up of camp.
 In the photographic darkroom at home we pass moments of as thrilling interest as any in the field, when the image begins to appear on the plate and it is yet an open question whether we have a picture of a flying machine, or merely a patch of open sky.”
 5